richelleadarlo/richelleadarlo/README.md

 ## Hi there 👋

-I'm Richelle, a final-year Computer Science student at Lyceum of the Philippines University - Batangas, specializing in Data Science.
+I'm Richelle, a final-year computer science student at Lyceum of the Philippines University - Batangas, specializing in data science.

 Over the years, I’ve built a strong foundation in data analysis, machine learning, and programming — all things that help me turn complex problems into data-driven solutions.